m0chan/m0chan.github.io/_posts/2019-12-16-Bug-Bounty-Cheetsheet.md

 I recommened if you are working on a big program with thousands of domains to grep for jenkins and pipe all subdomains into full tcp ports scans.
 Sometimes the instance can be running on a weird port :)

+Also grep for these headers

+X-Hudson: 1.395
+X-Jenkins: 2.204.2
+X-Jenkins-Session: d615ef86
+X-You-Are-Authenticated-As: anonymous
+X-You-Are-In-Group-Disabled: JENKINS-39402:
 ```